mavzdesign/alx-system_engineering-devops/README.md

 This is the main read me file
-This describe the scripts